CS-4641-Team-12/Project/temp.md

 Different than regression we did on our projects, we need to convert categorical variables into continuous variables before performing regressions because this is a real world dataset.
 This dataset contains categorical variables which can not be used in regression models because they require numerical values.
 We choose to use one-hot encoding to deal with this situation.

+## What is new?

+We used different kinds of linear model such as ridge regression, lasso regression and elastic net regression to train and test our data set.
+Also we applied cross validation through scikit-learn library to get best alpha value for different models.

 ## Data Preprocessing

 #### Data Cleaning